teradici/deploy/dev/domain-controller/README.md

 # Create a complete deployment of the Cloud Access Manager solution including a Domain Controller

-This template will deploy 5 virtual machines (along with a new VNet, Storage Account, Load Balancer, and Gateway).
+This template will deploy 5 virtual machines (along with a new VNet, Storage Account, Load Balancer, Azure KeyVault, and Gateway).

 To administer the deployment through the Cloud Access Manager GUI, https: to the public IP of the applicationGateway1 Application Gateway.

 To connect to the pre-created Agent virtual machine, point the PCoIP client to the public IP of the applicationGateway1 Application gateway and login with the administrator credentials.

-To manage the Active Directory Domain, RDP to the domain controller by initiating an RDP session to the adLoadBalancer Load Balancer public IP.
+To manage the Active Directory Domain, RDP to the public IP address of vm-dc (the domain controller).

 Click the button below to deploy